Lejos de aquí: Music video

 Barbara singing in the music video.

-The accompanying music video was directed by Juan Pablo Olivares, and filmed in San Pedro de Atacama, Chile,.
+The accompanying music video was directed by Juan Pablo Olivares, and filmed in San Pedro de Atacama, Chile.
 It contains a story of a protection the world of the Global warming, and was premiered on MTV Latin America on April 7, 2008, with an audience of 50 thousand people.
 The members of Kudai show a futuristic and minimalist style "more defined, more robotic".
 Pablo Holman looks like an android; Thomas Cañas was stylized in such a way he looks like a general from the future "with a stronger image, but very human"; Bárbara Sepúlveda looks her same image as always but sweeter, and Gabriela Villalba looks more feminine and stronger.

 Music video is very similar to "What I've Done" by Linkin Park, explores the many ironies of humanity and its ill effects on the earth and the environment.
 It juxtaposes various pieces of footage: a large, well-fed man eating fast food, a woman measuring her waist and a man who is so malnourished that his ribcage is visible through his skin; African Americans being hosed down and the Ku-Klux-Klan; nuclear explosions, children waving American flags, a Middle Eastern child holding an AK-47, clips of oil tankers torn in half and birds covered in an oil slick.

 A second version of the video clip was released, showing the World Trade Center towers collapsing on the 9/11 attack.
+A brief shot of the Indian Ocean earthquake and tsunami.